PusulaDev/module.core/packages/swagger-codegen/README.md

 This will generate api types and @pusula/module.core providers for multiple endpoints in different folders.

-Provide suffix options for same named endpoints like versioned services to prevent name collision.
+It detects duplicate of types and providers and adds suffix numbers like 'ProductApi2' to the end.

 ```typescript
 import { generate, GenerateApiMultipleOptions } from "@pusula/swagger-codegen";